COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Added American Cancer Society as reference 5.

-Updated statistics with estimated new cases and deaths for 2021.
-Also revised text to state that the incidence of melanoma has been increasing for at least 40 years: from 2008 to 2017, the incidence rate increased by about 2% per year; from 2014 to 2018, mortality rates declined by about 5% per year in individuals aged 50 years and older and declined by almost 7% per year in individuals younger than 50 years.
+Updated statistics with estimated new cases and deaths for 2022.
+Also added text to state that after decades of increasing, from 2005 to 2018, the incidence rate of melanoma declined in individuals younger than 50 years by about 1% per year; from 2014 to 2018, the incidence rate appeared to stabilize in individuals aged 50 years and older.

 This summary is written and maintained by the PDQ Screening and Prevention Editorial Board, which is editorially independent of NCI.
 The summary reflects an independent review of the literature and does not represent a policy statement of NCI or NIH.
 More information about summary policies and the role of the PDQ Editorial Boards in maintaining the PDQ summaries can be found on the About This PDQ Summary and PDQ® - NCI's Comprehensive Cancer Database pages.